When to use this guidance

 - Decide which court application to make — roll to intervention.

-The social worker must first confirm that a flagged parent is in fact the parent before informing them of the requirement to undertake a CFA or investigation.
+If the NCC is unable to establish whether a section 18B criteria of subsequent child provisions are met, the social worker must first confirm if person meets the section 18B criteria before informing them of the requirement to undertake a CFA or investigation.

 The social worker and solicitor will work closely together on cases where the assessment includes section 18A matters.